arfc/arfc.github.io/README.md

 Install the gems:
 `bundle install`

-Build and serve the site locally
+Build and serve the site locally:
 `bundle exec jekyll serve`

 The terminal will report that your website is being served at localhost:4000.